Wishtree Technologies

 REST – Pros

-Simplicity: REST’s simplicity in both understanding and implementation makes it an excellent choice for small to medium-sized projects.
+• Simplicity: REST’s simplicity in both understanding and implementation makes it one of the best choices for small to medium-sized projects.

-Statelessness: RESTful APIs are stateless, simplifying the client-server communication process.
+• Statelessness: RESTful APIs are stateless.
+They actually simplify the client-server communication process.

-Established Caching Mechanisms: REST boasts well-established caching mechanisms, contributing to improved performance.
+• Established Caching Mechanisms: REST boasts well-established caching mechanisms, And these contribute to improved performance.

 REST – Cons

-Fixed Data Structures: REST APIs often return fixed data structures, potentially leading to over-fetching or under-fetching of data.
+• Fixed Data Structures: REST APIs often return fixed data structures.
+This can result in over-fetching or under-fetching of information.

-Versioning Challenges: Handling backward compatibility and versioning in REST can be challenging.
-Changes to the API may necessitate the introduction of new endpoints or version numbers.
+• Versioning Issues: Managing backward compatibility and versioning in REST can be tricky.
+API changes might necessitate adding new endpoints or version numbers.

 Custom Software development